 The expectations of the ASUW Student Government in relation to Strategic Partners defined above include:

-The ASUW Student Government shall financially support a Strategic Partner as defined by the ASUW Finance Policy.
+The ASUW Student Government may financially support a Strategic Partner as defined by the ASUW Finance Policy.

-The ASUW Student Government will help advertise a Strategic Partner’s events and initiatives when asked by the Strategic Partner’s President or Student Leader.
+The ASUW Student Government will help advertise a Strategic Partner’s events and initiatives..

-If requested by the Strategic Partner, the Director of Programs and Events or other relevant Executive will work together with the President or Student Leader from the Strategic Partner to write legislation.
+If requested by the Strategic Partner, relevant ASUW Executives will work together with the President or Student Leader from the Partner organization to write legislation.

-ASUW will send a memo to the appropriate Strategic Partner leadership five days after the end of the semester.
+ASUW will send a memo to the appropriate Strategic Partner leadership five days after the end of the semester detailing accomplishments of ASUW during the semester, collaboration between the partners, and ways the partnership can improve next semester.

-If there are concerns about a memo, the ASUW Vice President, ASUW President, or the ASUW Director of Programs and Events or other relevant Executive, and the ASUW Advisor must attend a meeting with the Strategic Partner’s President or Student Leader in order to discuss the concerns and to create a strategy to remedy further concerns.
+If there are concerns about a memo, the ASUW President and relevant ASUW Executives and the ASUW Advisor must attend a meeting with the Strategic Partner’s President or Student Leader in order to discuss the concerns and to create a strategy to remedy further concerns.

 Dissolution